What does the treatment involve?

 What are its indications?

 The first indication of episcleral brachytherapy is uveal melanoma, although it can also be used to treat intraocular tumours (retinoblastoma, metastasis and vascular tumours of the retina and choroid).

 How is it performed?

-A well coordinated team including an expert ophthalmologist and radiation oncologist who decides how long the plaque should be in situ is essential.
-After this period (3 to 5 days usually) the plate is removed.
+A well-coordinated team including an expert ophthalmologist and radiation oncologist who decides how long the plaque should be in situ is essential.
+After this period (usually 3 to 5 days) the plate is removed.

-In a high percentage of cases, although not immediate, they manage to heal the tumour.
+In a high percentage of cases, healing of the tumour is acheived, but not immediately.
 The patient should have clinical checks and regular ultrasound scans to check that the tumour has not returned.
-The final determination of the tumour is usually reached after a few months.
+The final resolution of the tumour usually occurs after a few months.

 The radiation emitted by the episcleral brachytherapy does not affect other organs or people in the vicinity, since it is very localised radiotherapy.
 In general, it's a treatment with very few undesired effects.

 When the tumour is located on the inner part of the eye there is a risk of developing a radiogenic cataract and in cases where a lesion close to the central retina or optic nerve is being treated with radiation, radiation retinopathy or radiation neuropathy may appear along with reduced vision.